specklesystems/speckle-docs/user/navisworks.md

 - [Navisworks Support Tables](/user/support-tables.html#navisworks)

-### Levels
+### Levels and Collections

 Where a Navisworks model has levels differentiated these will be found in the Speckle commits as a collection as any other type of collection.
-There is no coallescing of levels will be performed across other collections.
+There is no coallescing of levels performed across collections.
 This is because Navisworks does not have a strong concept of levels.
 Essentially the hierachy of the Speckle data will match the hierachy of the selected elements.

 ## Navisworks & BIM Data